rticommunity/rticonnextdds-robot-helpers/README.md

 can be used to instantiate a test for any DDS type.

 For an example, see [ping_string.cpp](connext_node_helpers/src/examples/ping_string.cpp).

-### processor node

-This utility provides a generic framework for implementing custom message processing logic, in which messages are read from an input topic, passed to a processor object, and the result is published to an output topic.

-The framework provides an example of how to build the logic feeding the processor object, either by creating endpoints using the ROS 2 API, or by creating them using RTI Connext DDS directly.
-The idea is to try to make the processing logic indepent of the different message representations used by these two APIs, in order to provide flexibility to deploy it in different contexts.

 ## Other useful resources